pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Since this is (probably) a private repo, we'll need to create a deploy key Concourse can use to access it.
 Follow [Github's instructions][git-deploy-keys]
-for creating a read-only deploy key.
+for creating a deploy key.

 Then, put the private key in Credhub so we can use it in our pipeline: